edubart/nelua-lang/docs/pages/libraries.md

 The general allocator uses the system's general purpose allocator to allocate dynamic memory, usually this an efficient allocator for the general use case.
 It uses the allocation functions provided by the system.

+The general allocator can also be overridden by an allocator instance in case the global `embedded_general_allocator` is declared before this library is required.

 ### GeneralAllocator